 Your Relationship to Self

 - Self-esteem: How do you view yourself?
-Are you a valuable human being?
-Are there unattended old wounds?
+Do you have a sense of your worth?

-- Authenticity: Are you honest about your feelings or do you try to minimize or hide them?
+- Authenticity: Are you honest about your feelings or do you minimize them?

 - Managing Emotions: Do you allow distressing feelings to overtake you?
 Do you beat yourself up?